Tr3m/nam-juce/README.md

-# NAM JUCE: Neural Amp Modeler Juce Implementation
+# NAM JUCE: Neural Amp Modeler JUCE Implementation

 A JUCE implementation of Steven Atkinson's [NeuralAmpModelerPlugin](https://github.com/sdatkinson/NeuralAmpModelerPlugin).
 This Repository is still a work-in-proress, but the basic functionality is there.